BigglesZX/django-patterns/PreferredLibraries.md

 Use `django-constance` to supplement runtime settings with database-backed configuration.
 The pip installation candidate is `django-constance[database]` – installing `django-constance` on its own results in missing dependencies.

+## DRY admin thumbnails

+For a convenient DRY way to add thumbnail images to your admin list views and forms, try [`django-admin-thumbnails`](https://github.com/BigglesZX/django-admin-thumbnails) (full disclosure: I wrote it).

 ## Inlining static files in templates

-E.g. priority JavaScript files, SVG Symbol files etc. Use `django-simpleinliner` (full disclosure: I wrote it).
+E.g. priority JavaScript files, SVG Symbol files etc. Use [`django-simpleinliner`](https://github.com/BigglesZX/django-simpleinliner) (full disclosure: I wrote it).

 ## Image cropping controls in the admin